 Shutter priority mode can also be useful as long as you know when you need it.
 Just like aperture priority mode, shutter priority mode only gives you control over one setting, and that is the shutter speed.
 Although shutter speed isn’t as central to a photograph as the aperture, it’s still pretty important.
 Sometimes it’s more important, especially when you’re shooting sports.
 That’s because, with the right shutter speed, you can freeze action.

 Water is another example where varying the shutter speed can change the look of the image.
 In the photo to the right, a fast shutter speed was used to freeze the water in place.
 If a slower shutter speed were used, the water would look to ‘flow’ in the photo.

 Here’s the tradeoff.
 You pick a faster shutter speed so you can freeze the action, but then the camera picks a wider aperture to let more light in.
 Your athlete appears perfectly frozen with no blurs, but the background is a little out of focus.
 Contrast this with an image, like the one to the right, in which your athlete is motion blurred, and the background is more in focus.
-The latter, when shooting sports photography, is clearly the better option.
+The former, when shooting sports photography, is usually the better option.
 By picking shutter priority mode and choosing a shutter speed of, say, 1/500s, that’s the kind of photo you’re telling the camera to take.